Dashen-Govender/blog-web-application/README.md

 To run on local desktop type:

-nodemon index.js
+npm i to install packages and modemon index.js to run the application.

 The app will now be available on:

 localhost:3000

-There is a video explaining the user interface, if you get confused.